Datavault-UK/automate-dv/docs/index.md

 If you are going to use the dbtvault package for your Data Vault 2.0 project, then we expect you to have some prior knowledge about the Data Vault 2.0 method.

-## How Can You Get Up to Speed on Data Vault 2.0?
+## How Can I Get Up to Speed on Data Vault 2.0?
 You can get further information about the Data Vault 2.0 method from the following resources:

 ### Books (from Amazon)